ssjahan/mars-bench-xgboost/README.md

 This repository contains the code and methodology for benchmarking the `mb-domars16k` dataset from the **Mars-Bench** paper using a ViT-L/16 feature extraction and XGBoost classification pipeline.

 ##  Key Results
-We established a new benchmark for the `mb-domars16k` dataset using frozen ViT-L/16 embeddings:

 | Metric | IQM Score (7 seeds) | baseline (Gemini 2.0 Flash) |
 | :--- | :--- | :--- |